I am a HCI researcher, Technology consultant, and 4th year Phd candidate at Northwestern University.

 Publications

-• [P1 -🏅Honorable Mention Award] “‘All Day, Every Day, Listening to Trauma’: Investigating Features of Digital Interventions for Empathy-based Stress and Burnout”.
-[To Appear at CHI 2025]
+• [P1 -🏆 Best Paper Honorable Mention Award] “‘All Day, Every Day, Listening to Trauma’: Investigating Features of Digital Interventions for Empathy-based Stress and Burnout”.
+[PDF]

 Connie W. Chau, Colleen Norton, Kaylee Kruzan, Maia Jacobs.